 Officers are now taking five times as much heroin off the streets as they were two years ago, Sheriff Chuck Jenkins said in a speech at the event.
 In 2012, when the department began keeping statistics on the crisis, there were 21 recorded overdoses in Frederick County, including six fatalities.
-In 2016, there have been 350, including 42 fatalities.
+In 2016, there were 403 overdoses, including 51 fatalities.

 “We can’t arrest our way out of this,” Jenkins said.
 “The answer is public awareness, and it starts here, tonight.”

 For many at the vigil, part of that awareness comes from acknowledging heroin addiction for what it is — not a fatal weakness, but a serious, curable disease.

 “My son did not want to be an addict,” said Monica Schulze, whose son, Roman, died of an overdose on July 27, 2016.
 “He was a father, and a great son, and a wonderful person.
 So many seem to think that people have a choice, but they don’t realize it’s a disease.”